browserengineering/book/book/porting.md

 were also not necessary on this older version.

-We recommend new readers use a recent Skia version, as described in the main text, but the old code is documented here to preserve the code of the 1^st^ edition.
+We recommend new readers use a recent Skia version, as described in the main text, but the old code is provided here for owners of the 1^st^ printed edition.